GENIVI/meta-ivi/README.md

 8. Set DISTRO ?= "poky-ivi-systemd" in COREBASE/build/conf/local.conf file.

-9. Optional: In COREBASE/build/conf/local.conf file, uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you have a quad core machine.
+9. Optional: In COREBASE/build/conf/local.conf file, you may uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
+quad-core machine.

 10. Download the GENIVI specific open source component from git.genivi.org (you need to have your GENIVI credential ready):
-   $ <meta-ivi-layer-path>/scripts/dl_pkgs.sh
+   $ PATH_TO_META_IVI/meta-ivi/scripts/dl_pkgs.sh

 11. Build excalibur-image including GENIVI 3.0 (Excalibur) P1 components